vlsmensh/vlsmensh.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. candidate in Economics at Indiana University.
+I am a Ph.D.
+Candidate in Economics at Indiana University.
+I am on the 2025-2026 academic job market.
+You can reach me at vlmenshi@iu.edu

 You can find [my CV here](https://vlsmensh.github.io/files/Vladimir_Menshikov_CV.pdf).

 My research interests include:
 - Macroeconomics
+- Behavioral Economics
 - Monetary Economics
-- Applied Time Series Econometrics

-I will be on the 2025-2026 academic job market.
-You can reach me at vlmenshi@iu.edu